Medically reviewed by Dr. Atmika Paudel, PhD - Written by Dan Jackowiak Nc, HHP and Dr. Shalaka Samant PhD

 By taking things that strengthen the cell wall, the virus will be able to enter the cell but it is much harder for it to do so.
 However, a strong cell will help prevent the virus from spreading to the next cell.
 The immune system then has the time to target the bad cell and remove it from the body.

 Cell walls are made out of 60% collagen, 35% fats, and 5% is various other common minerals.
 Collagen is primarily made out of vitamin C, L-Lysine, and L-Proline.
 So if you supplement with these things on a daily basis your herpes infection will not become active.
 I suggest a pre-made formula called Vitamin C with Bioflavonoids, Querticin, Green Tea, L-lysine and L-Proline.
 I suggest 4 capsules four times a day for the first week or two then 4 to 8 capsules a day for maintenance.

-Then you need a good essential fatty acid product like Omega 3 Premium.
+Then you need a good essential fatty acid product.

 Simple....and extremely effective.

 As we know by now that male yeast infection is not as uncommon as we think, the above article gives details about a specific male yeast infection-specifically penis yeast infection.
 The common site of Candida infection in male genital area is the glans penis which can result in symptoms such as burning sensation.
 Usually, topical antifungal agents would cure such infections when treated early.
 If treatment is delayed, it can spread to internal organs and can even cause systemic infections (1).
 Candida balanitis affects exclusively uncircumcised men (2).